 Tim Mason’s Story: Treating Sepsis Early is Vital

-Later that day Tim returned to Accident and Emergency.
-By then his organs were starting to fail.
-It was too late to save his life.
+Later that day, Tim returned to Accident and Emergency.
+By then his organs were starting to fail and it was too late to save his life.
 Despite the best efforts of the hospital staff, he suffered a cardiac arrest and died.

 The hospital’s medical director has apologised and said, he ‘will ensure that lessons are learnt by our doctors and nurses’.
 If any good is to come of these tragic events, it is important that lessons are in fact learned.

 Tim’s parents, Gavin and Fiona, have campaigned tirelessly to raise awareness of sepsis and recently spoke on BBC News.
 They feel that changes resulting in lives being saved would be of some small comfort.

 WHAT IS SEPSIS?

 Sepsis is the body’s overwhelming response to infection which causes harm to tissues and organs.